Common Plumbing Problems & How to Fix Them

 3. Toilet Issues

 Leaks in toilets often go unnoticed.
 Rather than leaving an obvious mess on your floor, an internal leak in the tank is water down the drain.
 This means money down the drain if you don’t catch it.

-A toilet that is running all the time could give up h.
+A toilet that is running all the time could give up hundreds of gallons daily.
 One of the biggest culprits is the rubber flapper.
 They can lose their shape and fail to properly seal the tank.

 Sometimes the chain attached to the flapper can get twisted, too.
 This would prevent the flapper from sitting flush on the bottom.
 Fortunately, the flapper is an easy and cheap fix.

 You can buy the entire flushing mechanism for less than $20.
 You can also perform a toilet leak test at home using food coloring.

 4. Worn Out Hose Bibb

 Your average hose bibb is not built to last through multiple seasons.
 This is especially true if you live in a place that experiences frosty winters.
 The hose bibb will lose its integrity and crack from the change in temps.